ThomasMcLaughlin1/Genome_Assembly_Pipeline/README.md

 conda install -c bioconda samtools

 # Usage
 All SLURM scripts were submitted to the University of Nottingham's HPC.
-Running and moitoring jobs were done by using the following commands
+Jobs were monitered and ran using the following commands:
 - Submitting a job: sbatch <script_name>
 - moniter jobs progress: squeue -l -u <username>
 - cancel job: scancel <jobID>